Best Heated Electric Bidet Seats for 2026

 Warm Air Dryer

-Most electric seats include a warm air dryer, which reduces or eliminates toilet paper use.
+Most heated seats include a warm air dryer, which reduces or eliminates toilet paper use.
+Dryer air typically blows in the warm-to-hot range, with several intensity or temperature settings, and the TOTO Washlet C5 offers five.
 Air dryers are slower than paper (30 to 60 seconds for a full dry), but they are gentler and further reduce waste.

 Automated Hygiene